-  Each student will choose to enroll in one of the three courses which has its own designated subjects.
-Students will deepen their knowledge in the areas of interest they found in the common courses and prepare to participate in specialized project.
+Each student will choose to enroll in one of the three courses, which has its own designated subjects.
+Students will deepen their knowledge in the areas of interest they found in the common courses and prepare to participate in specialized projects.

 This is a small-group project in which students take the initiative in everything from deciding on the topic and launching a research project to presenting the results.